Skip to main content

 Decorate a Mini Wreath Ornament in Minutes

 Hello everyone!
-I want to share a quick paint and decorating project with you today.
-While shopping at my local craft store, I came across an adorable mini wreath hanging ornament I purchased last year.
+I want to share a quick painting and decorating project with you today.
+While shopping at my local craft store, I came across an adorable mini wreath hanging ornament that I purchased last year.
 Today, I decided to decorate it!
 This simple project can be completed in just a few minutes.
 If you’re ready, I’ll provide a materials list below along with easy-to-follow instructions on how I decorated my mini wreath ornament.

 Painted Mini wreath ornament with mini bow